Moremi Game Reserve

 Best Time to Visit Moremi Game Reserve?

-As with most game reserves and national parks within Southern Africa, winter is the preferred time for safaris to Moremi, in other words, high season (most expensive).
+As with most game reserves and national parks within Southern Africa, winter is the preferred time for game viewing safaris to Moremi, in other words, high season (most expensive).
 But as Moremi has a permanent water source (the waters of the Okavango Delta), the wildlife does not disappear deeper into the bushveld when the summer rains arrive; they remain in the same areas as they would in the dry season.

 The only real difference between the summer and winter months (other than the heat) is the rainfall.
 The rainfall can make the tracks (roads) within the reserve a lot more tricky to navigate if one is on a self-drive safari.